kvnsnchz/metaheuristic_project/README.md

 The implicit rule is to use positional arguments for mandatory parameters on which the operator is defined, and keyword arguments for parameters which are specific to the operator.

+#### Object-oriented capture

+The object-oriented approach does not need helpers, you just need to define a "functor" class, that is, a class which implements the `__call__` interface.
+This special function member allows to call an instance of a class as if it was a function.

+The `__call__` method should honor the targeted operator interface.
+To pass fixed parameters, use the `__init__` constructor.

+There is an example of an operator implemented this way as the `steady` class in the `sho/iters.py` file.

 Exercises